-BY JOSHUA BURRELL, MANAGING EDITOR
+BY LILAC BURRELL, MANAGING EDITOR

 Once J. Cole caught the double-platinum clout train off the cusp of “2014 Forest Hill Drive” his head got big.
 His head grew bigger and bigger after his following albums went platinum and helped prove his skill.
 Yet “4 Your Eyez Only”, “KOD”, and now “The Off-Season” solidify that Cole rests just at the threshold of the throne.

 - Cole’s sixth studio album, “The Off Season”, spreads out 12 decently delivered and well-produced songs over 39 minutes, but nothing is new.
 Consistency has been Cole’s claim to fame.
 Unfortunately, his projects don’t evoke feelings as much as they evoke static archetypes.

 “p u n c h i n ‘ . t h e . c l o c k” and “l e t . go . my . h a n d”, show J. Cole riding flows fearlessly (more vulnerable on the latter).
 Proud quotables on